budavariam/budavariam.github.io/_posts/2021-02-27-think-outside-the-box.md

 It made it easier to keep track of what's happening.

 I found a great tool called [FIGlet](http://www.figlet.org/), that can generate ASCII art like text from ordinary text.
-As a small practice project, in my free time I took the time and put together a simple [webapp](https://budavariam.github.io/asciiart-text/) to showcase an already existing [JS renderer](https://github.com/scottgonzalez/figlet-js).
+As a small practice project, in my free time I put together a simple [webapp](https://budavariam.github.io/asciiart-text/) to showcase an already existing [JS renderer](https://github.com/scottgonzalez/figlet-js).